-Provides a foundation for analysis of portfolios: the dynamic selection of securities and management of funds.
-The course covers a wide range of financial models in the areas of investment analysis, portfolio theory, portfolio risk management, and investment style analysis.
+This course will be providing students with an overview of investment theories and its application to portfolio management.
 Students are required to apply the theories to develop and implement investment strategies, assess portfolio risks and evaluate the different types of portfolios.
 The course will be focusing on the Markowitz theory and CAPM in illustrating the pricing model and equity valuation method.
 Students learn industry methods used to maximize the profits of an investment and achieve set strategic goals.
+By the end of the course students will be able to provide their own perspectives on investment portfolio management through understanding the valuation process, valuation techniques, portfolio risks and industry benchmarks.